 Second, most work on CDS quantity uses summary measures that average over the ebb and flow of the day (e.g., average proportion CDS).
 In reality, verbal behaviors are highly structured during interaction: while some occur at regular intervals, others occur in shorter, more intense bursts separated by long periods of inactivity.
 Infants’ and adults’ vocal behavior is clustered across multiple time scales of daylong recordings (Abney, Smith, & Yu, 2017) and noun and verb use is bursty across languages (Blasi, Schikowski, Moran, Pfeiler, & Stoll, in preparation).
 In experimental settings, two-year-olds have been shown to learn novel words better from a massed presentation of object labels versus a distributed one (Schwab & Lew-Williams, 2016).
 The existence of multi-scale temporal structure in language exposure implies new roles for attention and memory in development; more work is needed to know how CDS is distributed over children’s daily experiences (Soderstrom & Wittebolle, 2013).

 Finally, prior work has typically focused on Western (primarily North American) populations, limiting our ability to generalize effects of CDS quantity (Brown & Gaskins, 2014; Henrich, Heine, & Norenzayan, 2010; M. Nielsen, Haun, Kärtner, & Legare, 2017).
 While we gain valuable insight by looking at within-population variation (e.g., different socioeconomic groups), we can more effectively find places where our assumptions break down by studying new populations.
 Linguistic anthropologists working in non-Western communities have long reported that caregiver interaction styles vary immensely from place to place, with some caregivers using little child-directed speech (Brown & Gaskins, 2014; Gaskins, 2006; Ochs & Schieffelin, 1984).
 Children in these communities reportedly acquire language with ‘typical’-looking benchmarks.
-For example, they start pointing and talking around the same time we would expect for Western middle-class infants (Brown, 2011, 2014; Brown & Gaskins, 2014; Liszkowski, Brown, Callaghan, Takada, & e Vos, 2012;.
+For example, they start pointing and talking around the same time we would expect for Western middle-class infants (Brown, 2011, 2014; Brown & Gaskins, 2014; Liszkowski, Brown, Callaghan, Takada, & de Vos, 2012;.
 These findings have had little impact on mainstream theories of language development, partly due to a lack of directly comparable methods (Brown, 2014; Brown & Gaskins, 2014).
 If, however, children in these communities do acquire language without delay, developmental language science would need to re-assess current ideas about the precise role of CDS quantity in early language development.

 Developmental language research using modern psycholinguistic methods has supported the idea that children in some indigenous, non-Western communities hear very little CDS.
-Scaff, Cristia, and colleagues (2017; in preparation) estimate based on daylong recordings that Tsimane children, growing up in a forager-horticulturalist population in the Bolivian lowlands, hear ~4.8 minutes of CDS per hour between 0;6 and 3;0 (Cristia et al., 2017; Scaff et al., in preparation; see also Mastin and Vogt (2016) and Vogt, Mastin, and Schots (2015)).
-Shneidman (2012) analyzed speech from one-hour at-home video recordings of children between 1;0 and 3;0 in a Yucatec Mayan and a North American community.
+Scaff, Cristia, and colleagues (2017; in preparation) estimate based on daylong recordings that Tsimane children, growing up in a forager-horticulturalist population in the Bolivian lowlands, hear ~4.8 minutes of CDS per hour between 0;6 and 3;0 when considering all environmental speech (Cristia et al., 2017; Scaff et al., in preparation; see also Vogt, Mastin, and Schots (2015)).
+Shneidman and Goldin-Meadow (2012) analyzed speech from one-hour at-home video recordings of children between 1;0 and 3;0 in a Yucatec Mayan and a North American community.
 Their analyses yielded four main findings: compared to the American children, (a) Yucatec children heard many fewer utterances per hour, (b) a much smaller proportion of the utterances they heard were child-directed, (c) the proportion of utterances that were child-directed increased dramatically with age, matching U.S. children’s CDS proportion by 3;0, and (d) most of the added CDS came from other children (e.g., older siblings/cousins).
 The lexical diversity of the CDS Yucatec Mayan children heard at 24 months—particularly from adult speakers—predicted their vocabulary knowledge at 35 months, suggesting that CDS characteristics still played a role in that non-Western indigenous context.

 The current study